GAR - Seizing Funds & Freezing Accts

 Overview

-This help page addresses the following topics:
+This page addresses the following topics:

-- Configuring Safari for for seizing funds (i.e., moving to a GL, or freezing funds in the account)
+- Configuring Safari for seizing funds (i.e., moving to a GL, or freezing funds in the account)

 - How users seize funds in Safari